-- II.
-The Gross Development Value (GDV) of the affordable units is the amount it is assumed would be paid for the affordable units by a housing association or other registered provider.
+- 11. The Gross Development Value (GDV) of the affordable units is the amount it is assumed would be paid for the affordable units by a housing association or other Registered Provider.
 To calculate this, Land Registry sales data is used to establish the median per square metre Open Market Sales Value (OMV).
 Table 5.7.1 of the Viability Report gives sales data by settlement and house type.
 The median figure for flats (£3,460 per m2) is used for 1 bed units and the median figure for semi-detached houses (£3,838 per sqm) is used for 2-5 bed units.
 This figure is multiplied by the floor space as shown in Table B according to the mix of units required by Policy SD27. - 12.
 The next step in establishing the GDV is to factor in the amount a housing association or other Registered Provider (RP) will pay for the affordable units as a proportion of the OMV.
 It is expected that any offsite affordable housing would be delivered on a relatively small site given the availability of sites within the National Park.
 The SDLP sets a strategic tenure mix which favours social rented or affordable rented tenure, reflecting evidence of need.
 In addition, smaller sites can be more challenging for a housing association or RP with a higher associated risk.
 This additional risk is likely to be factored into the amount offered by an RP for affordable housing units.
 The Viability Report (paragraph 5.17) found that RPs would pay an average of £1,475 per sqm to acquire completed affordable rented units, which is equivalent to 42% or 38% of the typical median open market value of a flat or house respectively.
 It is therefore assumed that an RP would pay 40% of the market value for all affordable units, and a multiplier of 0.4 is therefore used to calculate the expected revenue for the affordable units. - 13.
-The methodology as set out above and detailed in the worked example in Box I is repeated to calculate the in lieu financial contribution for 2, 3 or 4 affordable homes as set out in Table D. In the case of 2 or more affordable homes, the median open market sale value for semi-detached dwellings is used as it is assumed 2 or more affordable homes would be delivered as semi-detached dwellings. - 14.
-The Authority may review these figures on an annual basis, and update them as necessary, to reflect the increasing cost of affordable housing provision.
+The methodology as set out above and detailed in the worked example in Box I is repeated to calculate the in lieu financial contribution for 2, 3 or 4 affordable homes as set out in Table D. In the case of 2 or more affordable homes, the median open market sale value for semi-detached dwellings is used as it is assumed 2 or more affordable homes would be delivered as semi-detached dwellings.